AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions.md

 %}

 We see that we now get 7.375 solid fuel from the same 10 coal, instead of 5.75.
 That seems great, but the cracking also consumes additional energy.
-So, let's look at total energy gain:
+So, let's look at the total energy gain:

 `Energy gain = 88.5 - 40 - 1.5 - 2.1 - 0.6825 - 2.8875 - 0.21 = 41.12 MJ`